 Install Vim on Raspberry Pi OS

-Some apps also exist on smartphone!
+Some apps also exist on smartphones!

 Vim installation command